 Long-Term TANF Recipient

-Long-term TANF recipient is a member of a family that has been receiving TANF benefits for the past 18 months or has exhausted TANF benefits in the past two years.
+A long-term TANF recipient is a member of a family that has been receiving TANF benefits for the past 18 months or has exhausted TANF benefits in the past two years.
 Unlike other populations, an employer may claim the WOTC on behalf of a long-term family assistance recipient for two years.
-The maximum wages eligible for the WOTC for long-term family assistance recipients is $10,000 per year.
+The maximum wage eligible for the WOTC for long-term family assistance recipients is $10,000 per year.
 During the second year of employment, the WOTC is equal to 50% of the eligible worker’s wages.

 Qualified Long-Term Unemployment Recipient